 College implements after admission is designating a faculty advisor for each student.
+Degree seeking and Dual Enrollment student students cannot enroll in classes without meeting with an academic advisor

 Faculty advisors assist both new and returning students in choosing classes to fulfill degree plans.
 In addition, Student Affairs staff are available to provide assistance and support if students need career information, testing, etcetera.
 All students are ultimately responsible for decisions regarding their own course selections and degree plans.